Gail Maurice

-Gail Maurice is a Canadian actress, writer, producer, and director.
+Gail Maurice is a Canadian actor, writer, producer, and director.
 She is most noted for her performances as the title character in the film Johnny Greyeyes, Dorothy Pine in the television series Cardinal, and Georgina in the television series Trickster.

 Career

-Maurice is the head of Assini Productions, a film studio whose films have included Smudge (2006), Kihtwam misawac na-wapamitin (2011), Assini (2015) and Rosie (2018).
+Maurice is the head of Assini Productions, a film studio whose films have included Smudge (2006), Kihtwam misawac na-wapamitin (2011), Assini (2015), and Rosie (2018).

 She was a co-writer and star of Joshua Demers's 2020 film Québexit.
-At the 2020 Whistler Film Festival, Maurice, Demers and Xavier Yuvens won the Borsos Competition award for Best Screenplay in a Canadian Film.
+At the 2020 Whistler Film Festival, Maurice, Demers, and Xavier Yuvens won the Borsos Competition award for Best Screenplay in a Canadian Film.

 At the 9th Canadian Screen Awards in 2021, she received a nomination for Best Supporting Actress in a Drama Program or Series for her performance in Trickster.
 At the 10th Canadian Screen Awards in 2022, she was nominated for Best Supporting Actress in a Film, for the film Night Raiders.

-Rosie, Maurice's debut feature film as a director and an expansion of her 2018 short film of the same name, premiered in the Discovery program at the 2022 Toronto International Film Festival.
+Rosie, Maurice's debut feature film as a director and an expansion of her 2018 short film of the same name, premiered in the Discovery programme at the 2022 Toronto International Film Festival.

-Her second feature film, Blood Lines, is scheduled to premiere at the 2025 Toronto International Film Festival.
+Her second feature film, Blood Lines, premiered at the 2025 Toronto International Film Festival.